coca-cola is officially the world's biggest plastic polluter

 "Recycling is not going to solve this problem."

-Ah, what better way to start the week than with some light, necessary but depressing news about the environment!
+TGIF right!
+Ah, what better way to end the week than with some light, necessary but depressing news about the environment!
 If anything, this will make you reconsider that Diet Coke you're thinking of buying on the way home -- Coca-Cola has been named the world's biggest plastic polluter.

 The findings come from a new audit that reveals the planet's biggest soda company contributes more plastic pollution than the next three polluters combined.
 The global audit was conducted by Break Free From Plastics, and involved a mammoth 72,000 volunteers combing beaches, waterways and streets all over the world in search of plastic bottles, cups, wrappers, bags and scrap.